nextflow-io/training/docs/basic_training/groovy.md

 Nextflow is a domain specific language (DSL) implemented on top of the Groovy programming language, which in turn is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy or Java code.

-Here are some important Groovy syntax that are commonly used in Nextflow.
+You have already been using some Groovy code in the previous sections, but now it's time to learn more about it.

 ## Printing values